aldo-gutierrez/bitmasksorter/README.md

 If you test the traditional stackoverflow, baeldung, hackerearth or any other site, you will see a radix sort that is 10Base and that normally is slower than TimSort (JavaSort)

-On the last week of february 2022 i hear about the project called Ska Sort, that is a radix sort implementation that works on any type of data but it works at byte level.
-I still need to compare with a java version of Ska Sort.
-Using some of the ideas of Ska Sort (not all) and many forums a RadixByteSorterInt sorter has been developed to.
-The difference between RadixByteSorterInt and RadixBitSorterInt is that the later use only the bits in the bitmask to do the sorting and not sorting with all the bytes.
+Using some ideas of Ska Sort and many forums describing radix sort, the class RadixByteSorterInt sorter has been developed.
+The difference between RadixByteSorterInt and RadixBitSorterInt is that the later use only the bits in the bitmask to do the sorting, so it doesn't use all the bytes except when then rang of the data includes all the range.
 Comparing the performance of RadixBitSorterInt is faster when the range of the numbers is 30-32 bits but similar to RadixByteSorter otherwise.

-Optimizations:
+Radix Bit Sorter Optimizations:
 - It does not need to sort by all the bits just the ones in the bitmask
 - It sorts by 11 bits at a time as maximum (Instead of 8 as suggested in other sites, more faster in my machine but more test in different machines needs to be done)

+Radix Byte Sorter Optimizations:
+- An option to detect which bytes to not order has been added to the algorithm (calculateBitMaskOptimization) and enable by default

 ## MixedBitSorter:
 It is a multi thread sorter, it combines previous QuickBitSorter until having the same threads as the hardware threads in the processor,